Replacing Chrome With Advanced Specialty Materials

 Auto manufacturers are striving for increased safety and technological advancement while reducing weight with a variety of advanced specialty materials including carbon fiber, fiberglass composite, high strength steel and aluminum alloys.

-In 2018, Chevrolet increased the strength of 2019 Silverado frame by 10% with an 88-pound reduction in weight using a variety of specialty materials as illustrated in Figure 1.
+In 2018, Chevrolet increased the strength of 2019 Silverado frame by 10% with an 88-pound reduction in weight using a variety of advanced specialty materials as illustrated in Figure 1.

 Similarly, BMW’s 2019 8 Series Coupe came to the US with a mixed-material body that offered the option to swap out the aluminum roof for a carbon-fiber one, in addition to extensive use of aluminum on the hood, doors, roof and front firewall.